Today’s Reading: Matthew 3:7-4:11 (additional reading: Psalm 3:1-8 & Proverbs 1:10-19 )

 Since the Fall of Adam and Eve in the Garden of Eden, temptation has been a constant, unrelenting part of human life.
 Men have tried to avoid, resist or ignore it.
 But no person has ever found a place or a circumstance that can make him safe from temptation.

-In Matthew 4:1–11 one of the most monumental and mysterious spiritual battles of all time is recounted-the personal confrontation between Jesus Christ and Satan.
+In Matthew 4:1–11 one of the most monumental and mysterious spiritual battles of all time is a recounted-the personal confrontation between Jesus Christ and Satan.
 The devil’s temptations directed at Jesus in the wilderness (of Judea) were observed by no other human being.
 He was entirely alone, and it is therefore obvious that we could know nothing of what transpired there unless Jesus Himself had told His disciples of it.
 He does so to reveal to us the victory secret of His momentous struggle with Satan.

 As the Union Pacific Railroad was being constructed, an elaborate trestle bridge was built across a large canyon in the West.
 Wanting to test the bridge, the builder loaded a train with enough extra cars and equipment to double its normal payload.
 The train was then driven to the middle of the bridge, where it stayed an entire day.
 One worker asked, “Are you trying to break this bridge?”